dingyuqi/keep-it-simple-site/docs/en/1. Database/2024-12-19-Postgres memory.md

 The PostgreSQL query planner uses this value to determine whether the plans it is considering will fit in RAM.
 If it is set too low, indexes may not be used to execute queries in the way you expect.
 Since most Unix systems are fairly aggressive at caching, at least 50% of the available RAM on a dedicated database server will be filled with cached data.

-:::tip Tips for setting effecve_cache_size
+::: tip Tips for setting effecve_cache_size
 1. Set this value to the amount of file system cache available.
 2. If you don't know, you can set this value to 50% of the total system memory.
 3. The default value is effecve_cache_size = 4 GB.
 :::

 ### Temp_buffers